nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     * Pros: Extremely easy to understand.
     * Cons: Each time we want to access any task or employee we have to iterate through the split string and then iterate through every task/employee to compare the ids.

+### \[Proposed\] Find task by name

+#### Current Implementation

+The current find task by name feature is designed such that it accepts a string as a parameter.

+The string will be split using whitespaces to form keywords and the tasks will be filtered based on whether their names contain at least 1 of the keywords.

+The search is case-insensitive and the order of the keywords does not matter.

+Only full words are matched, so if the task name is "meeting with client" and the user searches for "meet", the task will not be found.

+Given below is an example usage scenario and how the find task by name feature behaves at each step.

+Step 1.
+The user launches the TaskMasterPro.
+Assume that there are existing tasks with names "Project 1 Meeting", "Client Meeting" and "Complete Project 2".

+Step 2.
+The user enters the command `findtasks meeting`.
+This returns "Project 1 Meeting" and "Client Meeting".

+[//]: # (![AssignTaskSequence-Model]&#40;images/AssignTaskSequence-Model.png&#41;)

+#### Design considerations:

+**Aspect: Whether to make both `find` and `findtasks` inherit from a common parent class:**

+This is because both `find` and `findtasks` are similar in terms of functionality. `find` finds employees and `findtasks` finds tasks.

+* **Alternative 1 (current choice):** Keep them separate.
+    * Pros: Easier to understand and organise because currently all the classes related to employee are in the `model.employee` package and all the classes related to task are in the `model.task` package.
+    * Cons: There will be code duplication because their implementations are similar.

+* **Alternative 2 :** Make both `find` and `findtasks` inherit from a parent class.
+    * Pros: Reduces code duplication.
+    * Cons: May be harder to understand and organise.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**